megan0422/megan0422/README.md

 ### ✨Thanks for visiting my page!✨

 My name is Megan and I hold a master's degree from Carnegie Mellon University in public policy and data analytics.
 I'm pursuing opportunities where I can use my research and data skills for social good and dive into the world of civic technology.
 I have experience utilizing research and data science tools to inform and shape impactful public policy decisions.
-I most recently worked as a data science consultant building a computer vision model to help aid law enforcement agencies in the U.K locate victims of human trafficking.
+One of my favorite data projects included working as a data science consultant building a computer vision model to help aid law enforcement agencies in the U.K locate victims of human trafficking.
+I am currently in a local government data analyst role at the City of Charlotte.

 In my free time, you can find me:
 - In a cycling class🚴‍♂️